 “That’s why artists like Dua have this long road to fame.
 It takes a while for them to cast a net out to other demographics.
 The LGBTQ community are good at catching on to something good quick.”

 Scott says that Dua Lipa’s personal journey, which included moving to London from Kosovo at age 15 to pursue her music career, leaving her family behind, resonated with him when he was getting to grips with his sexuality.

 “She knows exactly who she is as a woman and artist”

 “She has a special bond with LGBTQ fans because she recognises that a lot of her first fans were from this community.
-I kinda feel like she appreciates that,” says Tom.
+I kind of feel like she appreciates that…” says Tom.

 For LGBTQ women, Dua Lipa’s appeal has some different facets.
 Pip, a 23-year-old queer woman and music editor from London, says with her New Rules and IDGAF videos, Dua has “very much chosen to paint herself as a girls’ girl.”

 “Even though the content of the songs is ostensibly about men, she’s chosen to pair them with videos centring women,” Pip explains.

 “There are so many really tender shots of women nurturing and caring for each other.
 That’s something I think is rare and exciting to see in the mainstream.

 “Then of course there’s the fact she’s really fucking hot in a way that doesn’t necessarily appear tailored to men.
 She has heavy brows, wears sportswear and over-the-top occasionwear.